rberenguel/nb/README.md

 position+audio, which I don't like.
 But that stopped working, so… [wrote my own](https://www.youtube.com/watch?v=ubPWaDWcOLU).

-I have the feeling the n-back task is useful for focus.
+I have the feeling the `n`-back task is useful for focus.
 Otherwise, it was a neat side project to hack together in a couple afternoons.

 ## Usage